vtorosyan/vtorosyan.github.io/_posts/2020/02/2020-02-07-terraform-bigquery-udf.md

 ---
 layout: post
-title: Managing BigQuery UDFs by Terraform
+title: Managing BigQuery UDFs with Terraform
 ---

 [Terraform](https://www.terraform.io/){:target="_blank"} is a tool for building, changing and versioning infrastructure resources.
-Almost any infrastructure type can be managed as a resource in Terraform.
+Almost any type of infrastructure can be managed as a resource in Terraform.
 [Terraform providers](https://www.terraform.io/docs/providers/index.html){:target="_blank"} are responsible for understanding API interactions with your infrastructure.
-There is an extensive list of available providers which covers most common infrastructure resources, and [Google Cloud Platform Provider](https://www.terraform.io/docs/providers/google/index.html){:target="_blank"} is one of them.
-There are cases however, when providers do not provide an API for managing specific resources of your infrastructure.
-[User-Defined Functions in BigQuery](https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions){:target="_blank"} is one of the resources which is currently not supported by GCP provider (Versions <= 3.0)
+There is an extensive list of available providers that cover the most common infrastructure resources, and [Google Cloud Platform Provider](https://www.terraform.io/docs/providers/google/index.html){:target="_blank"} is one of them.
+There are cases however, when providers do not implement an API for managing specific resources for a given infrastructure.
+[User-Defined Functions in BigQuery](https://cloud.google.com/bigquery/docs/reference/standard-sql/user-defined-functions){:target="_blank"} is one of the resources which is currently not supported by a GCP provider (Versions <= 3.0)

 ## Introduction to Terraform Provisioners

 [Provisioners in Terraform](https://www.terraform.io/docs/provisioners/){:target="_blank"} can be used to model and execute specific actions on the _local machine_ or on a _remote machine_.

 In most cases, you don't need to use provisioners.
 Moreover, **using provisioners should be a last resort**.
-An example of this could be the case described above (BigQuery UDF), when Terraform provider itself doesn't have built-in support for desired resource.
+An example of this could be the case described above (BigQuery UDF), when Terraform provider itself doesn't have a built-in support for desired resource.

-There are several available provisioners, local-exec is one of them, which allows us to overcome beformentioned problem.
+There are several available provisioners.
+Local-exec is one of them and it allows us to overcome the aforementioned problem.

 ### local-exec provisioner

 The [local-exec](https://www.terraform.io/docs/provisioners/local-exec.html){:target="_blank"} provisioner executes a local command after a resource is created.
 It invokes **the process on the machine which runs Terraform, not on the resource**.

-Example usage (we will talk about `null_resource` next):
+Sample usage (we will talk about `null_resource` next):

 ```
 resource "null_resource" "my_resource" {